 Problem 3: "I’m a 3 but my colleague’s been given a 2!"

 The dreaded final rating.
 Was there ever such a divisive policy introduced by HR?
 Giving a number is bad; introducing normalization so each manager can only give out so many 1s, 2s or 3s is worse.
-I’m of the firm belief that the final rating has single-handedly destroyed many perfectly good performance processes by demoralizing the recipients.
+The final rating has single-handedly destroyed many perfectly good performance processes by demoralizing the recipients.

 Your great performers don’t need to be told they get your top rating.
 They know it.

 Your under performers will get demoralized at getting a low rating to the point of performing worse.

 Your average-good performers, which is probably most of your workforce (excellence and ineffectiveness should be margin cases) are either going to be ambivalent or annoyed that they haven’t got the next rating up.

 A good performance review should be around coaching, feedback and improvement not placing someone into a numbered box.
 Put a ‘5 - Low’ on a performance review sheet and that’s all the worker sees and thinks about, not the wonderful constructive feedback their manager gave them.